AltahhanAi/Data_Science/docs/content/unit1/01_01_what-is-data-science.md

 The rule states that the probability of having a disease (H) given that a patient has a symptom (E), equals the probability of having symptom E, given that the patient is known to have a disease H times the probability of having a disease H divided by a normalisation factor (the probability of having a symptom E).

 This rule is useful due to its practicality.
-Bear in mind that calculating the probability when it is known that a patient has a disease is much easier than trying to diagnose or estimate the probability that a patient has a disease given they have a symptom.
+Bear in mind that calculating the probability when it is known that a patient has a disease is much easier than trying to diagnose or estimate the probability that a patient has a disease, given they have a symptom.

-In the following set of examples you will see how we can apply the Bayesian rule in order to come up with a probability of a patient having a particular disease given a set of symptoms (diagnosis).
+In the following set of examples, you will see how we can apply the Bayesian rule in order to come up with a probability of a patient having a particular disease given a set of symptoms (diagnosis).

 Your understanding of how we apply these rules will be beneficial to you later in the course.

-####Example 1
+#### Example 1
-In this example there are three diseases (D) and one symptom (E).
+In this example, there are three diseases (D) and one symptom (E).

 In a set of 100 patients: